aldookware/ensibuuko/README.md

   ```
   $ docker-compose up -d
   ```
-- In the browser of choice (chrome/firefox/safari) fully tested with chrome load.
+- In the browser of choice (chrome/firefox/safari) fully tested with chrome, visit `http://localhost:3030`
-`http://localhost:3030`